- Pre-orders mean a guaranteed and certain amount of sales and revenue within an estimated time period

 - Pre-orders work best if the customer doesn't have to wait too long, so a week to two months is considered a good timeline for most products

 - Communication is key when managing pre-orders online

 Pre-orders allow your customer to reserve an item from your store before it's officially available.
-More suppliers and retailers are seeing the benefits of taking pre-orders online as they give a good idea of what the demand is and get a guaranteed number of sales.
+More suppliers and retailers see the benefits of taking pre-orders online as they give a good idea of the demand and get a guaranteed number of sales.